osoner/countly-documentation/faq/installation.md

 ##Do I need a mail server?
 Starting from version 12.06, Countly needs an MTA to send emails to the user created by admin.
 MTA can be any SMTP server (e.g Postfix, Exim or Sendmail) that's installed on your server, or you can use remote SMTP and let another server handle the mail sending process.
 By default, Countly automated installer will use Sendmail, however you can change the installation script so it installs Postfix or Exim.

+##In installed Countly on an Amazon AWS but I cannot reach dashboard
+By default, Amazon doesn't allow you reach port 80.
+You should allow incoming conections to port 80 from the security group while creating your Amazon instance.

+##Is it possible to run dashboard and database on different servers to increase security?
+Yes.
+Starting from v13.06, we added a server parameter to both app.js and api.js configuration files (/frontend/express/config.js and /api/config.js) to make it possible to run dashboard and application on different servers (defaults to localhost).

 ##Is it possible to use Apache mod_proxy instead of Nignx?